 - 9. No amplified music, whether live or recorded, shall be permitted within Sidewalk Dining, Retail, or Cafe Areas.
-No speakers, microphones, televisions or other audio or video devices shall be permitted within Sidewalk Dining, Retail, or Cafe areas if the Transportation Director finds, based on substantial evidence, that such improvements are resulting in exceedances of the Performance Standards set forth in O.M.C.
-Chapter 17.120. - 10.
+No speakers, microphones, televisions or other audio or video devices shall be permitted within Sidewalk Dining, Retail, or Cafe areas. - 10.
 No vending machines, carts, or objects for the sale of goods shall be permitted within Sidewalk Dining, Retail, or Café Areas.